-An Annual Cost Report includes:
+A Full Annual Cost Report includes:

 - 1) Completed Cost Survey, 2016 document with all worksheets: - a.
-Certification Worksheet, signed by the chief executive officer - b.
-Expense Worksheet: Required only when a full cost report called, at least every four years. - c.
+Certification Worksheet, signed by the Chief Executive Officer - b.
+Expense Worksheet: Required only when a full cost report is required, at least every four years. - c.
 Revenue and Statistics Worksheet - d.
-Home Office Worksheet: Required only when a full cost report called, at least every four years. - e.
-Related Party Worksheet: Required only when a full cost report called, at least every four years. - f.
-Buildings Worksheet: Required only when a full cost report called, at least every four years. - 2) Audited Financial Statements (AFS); - 3) Post audit working trial balance; and - 4) Reconciliation of the post audit working trial balance to the Expense Worksheet of the Cost Survey. - 5) Worksheets, documentation, or other support necessary to explain variances between amounts reported on the cost survey and the requirements found in 7 AAC 145.531 through 7 AAC 145.537 must be included.
+Home Office Worksheet: Required only when a full cost report is required, at least every four years. - e.
+Related Party Worksheet: Required only when a full cost report is required, at least every four years. - f.
+Buildings Worksheet: Required only when a full cost report is required, at least every four years. - 2) Audited Financial Statements (AFS); - a.
+Per 7 AAC 145.531(b)(1), a provider with less than \$750,000 in home and community based waiver and personal care attendant services may choose to substitute a reviewed audited financial statement by a CPA instead of audited financial statements when a reduced report is required, - 3) Post audit working trial balance; - a.
+Per 7 AAC 145.531(b)(1), a provider with less than \$750,000 in home and community based waiver and personal care attendant services may choose to substitute a reviewed audited financial statement by a CPA instead of audited financial statements when a reduced report is required, - 4) Reconciliation of the post audit working trial balance to the Expense Worksheet of the Cost Survey. - 5) Worksheets, documentation, or other support necessary to explain variances between amounts reported on the cost survey and the requirements found in 7 AAC 145.531 through 7 AAC 145.537 must be included.